-- The 1950s British Invisible Man series subverted it.
-They knew it was possible to create more invisible humans (and they created invisible experimental rabbits) but since they could not yet make the subjects visible again yet, they decide to stick to what they have.
+- The 1950s British Invisible Man series justifies this trope.
+The scientists know that it's possible to create more invisible humans (and they have already created invisible experimental rabbits) but since they can't make the subjects visible again yet, they decide to stick to what they have.

 - In The 4400, promicin is discovered as the source of the 4400's powers.
 Eventually, it was replicated and used to enhance one faction's soldiers, then later made available to the public, although demand for it was somewhat reduced by the fact that half of the people who took it died soon after.
 Towards the end of the series, however, one person's promicin power was to spread promicin to everyone in a massive radius.
 Including the side effect of a 50% death rate.

 - Subverted in The Incredible Hulk (1977).
 In principle, anyone could recreate the experiment that changed Dr. David Banner, it's just that nobody has any reason to.
 One of the two-part episodes revolves entirely around a much earlier experiment in another part of the country that had turned another man into a Hulk, and the discovery of a cure, which Dr. Banner cannot use because the former Hulk has re-exposed himself, become a murderous Hulk, and there's not enough of the needed compounds for two treatments.

 - Marvel Cinematic Universe:

 - After passing in and out of the Hex multiple times in WandaVision, Monica Rambeau ends up with permanently altered physiology and energy-based superpowers.
 Before anyone else can repeat this, the Hex disappears and it's left very unlikely that something like it would be created again.